This chapter discusses the memory architecture of a database instance.

 It is not necessary for objects populated in the IM column store to be loaded into the database buffer cache.

 The columnar format exists only in memory.
-Figure 14-8 shows three tables from the
+The following figure shows three tables from the

 sh schema stored in the IM column store: